Temazepam Addiction Treatment

 Temazepam is a prescription drug which belongs to the benzodiazepine family.

-It is used to treat short-term insomnia and depression for those struggling with falling asleep.
+It is used to treat short-term insomnia and depression in people who struggle to fall asleep.
 Like other types of benzodiazepine drugs, Temazepam works by slowing down the central nervous system.
-It does this by stimulating the brain to increase the production of gamma-aminobutyric acid (GABA) which in turn helps the user feel relaxed.
+It does this by stimulating the brain to increase the production of gamma-aminobutyric acid (GABA), which in turn helps the user feel relaxed.

 Those using Temazepam for two months or longer will find that their body will build up a tolerance to the drug and will need to consume far higher quantities of the drug to reach their desired effects.

 It’s a sad and regrettable fact that Temazepam overdoses are common in the United Kingdom.
-Its history is no joyous fact either, Temazepam caused huge harm in the 80’s [2] and 35 years later legislative changes to prescription writing requirements for Temazepam was passed.
-[3]
+Its history is no joyous fact either; Temazepam caused huge harm in the ’80s, and 35 years later, legislative changes to prescription writing requirements for Temazepam were passed.

 Overdoses are often caused when Temazepam is mixed with other drugs such as opioids and alcohol.
 This was the cause of the death of Australian Hollywood actor Heath Ledger in 2008.